mrverbal/webcal/README.md

 # webcal
-The start of a PHP web calendar
+The start of a PHP event calendar

 Features to be included
 - Login with password
-- Session timout after 60 minutes
+- Session timeout after 60 minutes
+- Create, update and delete events
 - Choose a color for individual events
 - Multi-day events
-- Events are stored in text-file
+- Events are stored in text-file.
+No database required